junxit/us-congress-bills-111/bill.md

   - **(3)** *Functions* Each regional program manager shall—
     - **(A)** be responsible for managing and administering the B-WET Program in the region for which appointed, in accordance with this Act;
     - **(B)** determine the most appropriate communities within the region to be served by the B-WET Program;
-    - **(C)** encourage water-dependent, wildlife-dependent, and other outdoor recreation, experiential learning experiences for students, and hands-on involvement with coastal and watershed resources as a method of promoting stewardship of those resources and complementing core classroom curriculum;
+    - **(C)** encourage water-dependent, wildlife-dependent, and other outdoor recreation, experiential learning experiences for students, and hands-on involvement with coastal and watershed resources as a method of promoting stewardship and sustainable economic development of those resources and complementing core classroom curriculum;
     - **(D)** support communication and collaboration among educators, natural resource planners and managers, and governmental and nongovernmental stakeholders;
     - **(E)** share and distribute information regarding educational plans, strategies, learning activities, and curricula to all stakeholders within its region;
     - **(F)** provide financial and technical assistance pursuant to the guidelines developed by the Administrator under this section; and